March 7 in Pop Culture History

 1897 – Dr. John Kellogg served his patients the world’s first cornflakes at a mental hospital in Battle Creek, Michigan.

 1911 – Willis S. Farnsworth patented the first coin-operated locker (#985,990).

 1933 The board game Monopoly was created and trademarked by Charles Darrow in Atlantic City.

 1955 – Peter Pan was presented as a television special for the first time.

-1955 – Phyllis Diller made her comedy stand-up debut at the Purple Onion in San Francisco, CA.
+1955 – Phyllis Diller debuted comedy stand-up at the Purple Onion in San Francisco, CA.

 1983 – TNN (The Nashville Network) began broadcasting.